sul-dlss/cocina-models/README.md

 ### Step 2: Update client gems coupled to the models

-**NOTE**: You can skip this step if the new release is a patch-level bump only.
+**NOTE**: You may skip this step if the new release is a patch-level bump only, as the client gems are pinned to a minor release of cocina-models.
+However, a PR to update Gemfile.lock with the new cocina-models version is welcome ... and not a blocker.

-Next, you should release versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to this version because applications such as [Argo](https://github.com/sul-dlss/argo) depend on both of these gems using the same models.
+If this is a minor or major cocina-models version change, release new versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to use the new cocina-models version because applications such as [Argo](https://github.com/sul-dlss/argo) depend on both of these gems using the same models.

-### Step 3: Update service API specifications and gems
+### Step 3: Update services directly coupled to the models

-**NOTE**: You can skip this first half of the step if there have not been any changes to the `cocina-models` OpenAPI spec since the prior release.

-The cocina-models gem is used in applications that have an API specification that accepts Cocina models.
-Next, make sure that the `openapi.yml` for these applications include the `openapi.yml` schema changes made in cocina-models.
 This list of services is known to include:

 * [sul-dlss/sdr-api](https://github.com/sul-dlss/sdr-api)
 * [sul-dlss/dor-services-app](https://github.com/sul-dlss/dor-services-app/)

+**NOTE**: You can skip step 3A if there have not been any changes to the `cocina-models` OpenAPI spec since the prior release.

+#### Step 3A: Update API specifications

+The cocina-models gem is used in applications that have an API specification that accepts Cocina models.
+Make sure that the `openapi.yml` for these applications include the `openapi.yml` schema changes made in cocina-models.

-This can be accomplished by copying and pasting these schemas.
+This can be accomplished by copying and pasting the cocina-models schemas to the openapi.yml of the associated project.
 By convention, these schemas are listed first in the `openapi.yml` of the associated projects, followed by the application-specific schemas.

-#### Step 3b: Bump gems
+#### Step 3B: Bump gems and create the PRs

-At the same, we have found it convenient to use these PRs to also bump the versions of cocina-models, sdr-client, and dor-services-client in these applications/services.
+If step 3A was needed, use the same PRs to also bump the versions of cocina-models, sdr-client, and dor-services-client in these applications/services.
 Why?
 When [dor-services-app](https://github.com/sul-dlss/dor-services-app), for example, is updated to use the new models (via the auto-update script), these clients should be updated at the same time or there is risk of models produced by dor-services-app not being acceptable to the clients.

+With or without step 3A, perform `bundle update` for cocina-models, sdr-client, and dor-services-client gems in the listed services and then make PRs for those repos.

+#### Step 3C: Merge 'em

+Get the directly coupled services PRs merged before the deploy in step 5.

 ### Step 4: Update other dependent applications